WebAssembly/component-model/design/mvp/Concurrency.md

   waitable's event is delivered first.
 * If multiple threads wait on or poll the same waitable set at the same time, the distribution of events to threads is nondeterministic.
-* Whenever a thread yields or waits on (or polls) a waitable set with an already pending event, whether the thread suspends and transfers execution to an async caller is nondeterministic.
+* Whenever a thread yields or waits on a waitable set with an already pending event, whether the thread suspends and transfers execution to an async caller is nondeterministic.
 * If multiple threads that previously suspended can be resumed at the same